saafihub/mobile_simple_app/README.md

 If the device name does not match `CURRENT_DEVICE`, update the value accordingly.

 2. Run **Android tests**
+Open a new CommandLine(CMD) window to run tests, if `Appium server` started in a CMD already.

 ```bash
 pytest tests/test_android.py --runmode=local --alluredir=reports/allure-results